Meet the Management Team

 Melanie has tried her hand in a range of positions in the health, education, and psycho-spiritual sectors.
 After 20 years of counselling, community development, program design and system improvement, she has realized that all along, her work was rooted in a passion for the healing arts.

 Now a mother of 2, Melanie continues to create communities of resilience, learning, and transformation through her family, work, and neighbourhood.
 Some of her career highlights have included coordinating a national benchmarking study, collaborating with native communities to implement traditional healing processes, and facilitating community health initiatives for a range of non-profit organizations across Canada.
-Current pursuits include supporting Yoga Village as it's event coordinator, co-founding a collaborative space for self- development & wellness professionals (Inner Arts Collective), and teaching Hand Analysis and Reiki (Kore Changes).
+Current pursuits include co-founding a collaborative space for self- development & wellness professionals (Inner Arts Collective), and teaching Hand Analysis and Reiki (Kore Changes) and in the past, supporting Yoga Village as it's event coordinator.